Much Ado About Nothing: Sources

-Shakespeare's immediate source may have been one of the Novelle ("Tales") by Matteo Bandello of Mantua (possibly the translation into French by François de Belleforest), which dealt with the tribulations of Sir Timbreo and his betrothed Fenicia Lionata, in Messina, after Peter III of Aragon's defeat of Charles of Anjou.
-Another version, featuring lovers Ariodante and Ginevra, with the servant Dalinda impersonating Ginevra on the balcony, appears in Book V of Orlando Furioso by Ludovico Ariosto (published in an English translation in 1591).
+Shakespeare's immediate source may have been one of Matteo Bandello of Mantua's Novelle ("Tales"), possibly the translation into French by François de Belleforest, which dealt with the tribulations of Sir Timbreo and his betrothed Fenicia Lionata, in Messina, after Peter III of Aragon's defeat of Charles of Anjou.
+Another version, featuring lovers Ariodante and Ginevra, with the servant Dalinda impersonating Ginevra on the balcony, appears in Book V Ludovico Ariosto's Orlando Furioso (published in an English translation in 1591).
 The character of Benedick has a counterpart in a commentary on marriage in Orlando Furioso.
 But the witty wooing of Beatrice and Benedick is apparently original and very unusual in style and syncopation.
-One version of the Claudio–Hero plot is told by Edmund Spenser in The Faerie Queene (Book II, Canto iv).
+Edmund Spenser tells one version of the Claudio–Hero plot in The Faerie Queene (Book II, Canto iv).

 Date and text

-The earliest printed text states that Much Ado About Nothing was "sundry times publicly acted" before 1600.
-The play likely debuted in the autumn or winter of 1598–1599.
-The earliest recorded performances are two at Court in the winter of 1612–1613, during festivities preceding the marriage of Princess Elizabeth with Frederick V, Elector Palatine (14 February 1613).
-The play was published in quarto in 1600 by the stationers Andrew Wise and William Aspley.
+According to the earliest printed text, Much Ado About Nothing was "sundry times publicly acted" before 1600.
+The play likely debuted in the autumn or winter of 1598–99.
+The earliest recorded performances are two at Court in the winter of 1612–13, during festivities preceding the Wedding of Princess Elizabeth and Frederick V of the Palatinate (14 February 1613).
+In 1600, the stationers Andrew Wise and William Aspley published the play in quarto.
 This was the only edition prior to the First Folio in 1623.